 (University of Melbourne staff and student access)

-LNAU uses 'inhouse' abbreviations for law reports and journals on the LNAU platform.
-If you are using LNAU and cannot work out what an abbreviation stands for, use this list.
+LexisNexis uses 'inhouse' abbreviations for law reports and journals on their platform.
+If you are using a LexisNexis platform and cannot work out what an abbreviation stands for, use this list.

 Raistrick, Donald, Index to Legal Citations and Abbreviations (Sweet and Maxwell, 4th ed, 2013)